- Study Abroad

 Health insurance is required for all enrolled students at the University and is a necessity for everyone living in the US because the cost of routine and emergency health care as well as prescription medicine is extremely expensive.
 Note: international students and scholars are not eligible for public benefits available to many US citizens with low incomes.
 Accepting any such public benefits can cause you to lose your legal status in the US and create a bar to your re-entry to this country.

-Currently the cost of Marywood's Health Insurance Plan is $1670 per year for ALL students.
+Currently the cost of Marywood's Health Insurance Plan is $1670 per year for ALL students ($1064 for students beginning in January).
 This insurance is for individual coverage through Bollinger Insurance Company (ATT: College Dept. 101 JFK Parkway, Short Hills, NJ 07078).
 Please visit the Bollinger's Health Insurance website at: http://www.bollingercolleges.com/marywood/your-brochure.aspx / to review and read the specific important details of the coverage.
 In particular, be sure to print your ID card and Claim forms.
 Take both the card and a claim form with you to any doctor or hospital visit as the insurance company will not be able to process your claim without the claim forms completed by you.

 PLEASE NOTE: THIS PLAN COVERS THE STUDENT ONLY Spouse and/or children are NOT covered under this plan.